Posted March 18th, 2019 at 4:25 pm by Dan Musick

-Checking the Drive End
+Checking the Barrel Ends

 - Check the drive end to confirm it is OK.
 This end usually does not have a problem.
 Also, if it does need repair, support this end of the barrel with blocks or pallets.
 Then, remove the drive chain, and remove the fasteners that secure the drive end to the end of the barrel.
 Sometimes this is welded, and you will need to grind off the welds.

 - If the drive end is OK, go to the winding end and remove the bolts, screws, or pins that secure the internal cones and winding end plug to the barrel.
 In fact, there will usually be three at the winding end of the barrel, and three similar fasteners a third to halfway toward the center of the barrel.
 Then, rotate the barrel as needed to locate the fasteners.
 If there are two sets of springs, there will be three additional fasteners further toward the other end of the barrel.

 In the drawing below is a sketch of what is typically found in a steel rolling door’s barrel.
 There may be more or fewer springs and parts than what is shown below.
 Notice that the shafts are not connected.

 - To confirm that all the internal plugs are free, turn the winding wheel one or two turns and see if the spring assembly spins inside the barrel.
 Then, tap the end cone away from the bearing as needed to free the cone.